aniket30i/GenAi-Fashion-----------Neocultr-primus/README.md

 - Community page to be added later
 - Generative AI model is a generic model
 - Api sometimes goes out of service
+- Responsivness is still in works ( not added to hosted )